-We estimate that, based on industry estimates from the American Rental Association ("ARA"), 2018 North American equipment rental industry revenue grew approximately 7 percent year-over-year, with higher growth, on a constant currency basis, in the U.S. than Canada.
-In 2018, our full year rental revenue increased by 21.4 percent year-over-year, including the impact of the NES, Neff, BakerCorp and BlueLine acquisitions.
-On a pro forma basis including the standalone, pre-acquisition results of NES, Neff, BakerCorp and BlueLine, equipment rental revenue increased 10.5 percent year-over-year.
+We estimate that, based on industry estimates from the American Rental Association ("ARA"),2019 North American equipment rental industry revenue grew approximately 5 percent year-over-year, with higher growth in the U.S. than Canada.
+In2019, our full year rental revenue increased by 14.8 percent year-over-year, including the impact of the BakerCorp and BlueLine acquisitions.
+On a pro forma basis including the standalone, pre-acquisition results of BakerCorp and BlueLine, equipment rental revenue increased 4.1 percent year-over-year.

-In 2019, based on our analyses of industry forecasts and macroeconomic indicators, we expect that the majority of our end markets will continue to experience solid demand for equipment rental services.
-Specifically, we expect that North American industry equipment rental revenue will increase approximately 6 percent, with slightly higher growth, on a constant currency basis, in the U.S. than Canada.
+In 2020, based on our analyses of industry forecasts and macroeconomic indicators, we expect that the majority of our end markets will continue to experience solid demand for equipment rental services.
+Specifically, we expect that North American industry equipment rental revenue will increase approximately 3 percent, with similar growth expected in the U.S. and Canada.